MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 1. Once connected, enable the built-in Sentinel workbooks to monitor **AWS Network Activities** and **AWS User Activities**.

 1. Enable the available analytics templates for AWS.
-The following table provides the rule template names to describe their purpose, and the potential data sources each rule can use to cross check entity behavior and threat indicators.
+The following table provides the rule template names to describe their purpose, and the potential data sources each rule can use to cross-check entity behavior and threat indicators.

 | Analytic rule name                                                     | Potential data sources                                                           |
 |------------------------------------------------------------------------|----------------------------------------------------------------------------------|